silnrsi/langtags/doc/langtags.md

 have the same region subtag, then they are considered to be equivalent at the locale level.

+With regard to the CLDR, the CLDR includes 'empty' LDML files (only consisting of an identity block) for each territory for a given language.
+Only if such a file includes actual content differences is a new tagset created for it.
+The mapping between language and territories may be found in supplementalData at `supplementalData/languageData/language[@type="lang"]`.

 ### Variants field

 The variants field lists different variants that may occur with the tags in the equivalence set.
 As such, a tag with a variant is in a different equivalence set.
 Thus bg, bg-BG, bg-Cyrl, bg-Cyrl-BG forms one set and bg-ivanchov, bg-BG-ivanchov, bg-Cyrl-ivanchov, bg-Cyrl-BG-ivanchov forms another.
 The header record \_globalvar contains a variants field that should be appended to the variants field of every equivalence set.
 Thankfully this list is short and it may not make semantic sense to use it.
 Not all languages have a simplified form, but in theory they might.
 See [IANA simple variant](https://www.iana.org/assignments/lang-subtags-templates/simple.txt) for more details.